-The ninth FRAMily meeting will be held on June 11-12 2015, at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW) .
+The 9th FRAMily meeting/workshop will be held on June 11-12 2015 at the School of Applied Psychology (APS) at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW) in Olten, Switzerland.

 THE STUDY and practice of safety tacitly assumes that we know how things are done or should be done.
 Since humans – and organisations – are supposed to follow procedures, rules, and guidelines, accident investigation and risk assessment alike assume that compliance is the norm.
 The purpose of safety analyses is consequently to understand why the outcome of an action or a series of actions (an activity, an operation) was unacceptable (adverse) rather than acceptable (successful) – as in event investigation – or how that could possibly happen in the future – as in risk assessment.

 IN REALITY work is never completely regular or orderly, except in very special cases.
 It is therefore inadvisable to assume that work is as we imagine and that compliance guarantees success.
 Work-as-done will always be different from work-as-imagined because it is impossible to know in advance what the actual conditions of work will be, not least what the demands and the resources will be, which means that it is impossible to provide instructions that are detailed enough to be followed ‘mechanically.’
 A safety analysis must therefore begin by establishing how work is actually done, how everyday performance takes place, and how things go right, as a prerequisite for understanding what has or could go wrong.